-An interesting and highly non trivial example of a hierarchical coalescence process (HCP in the sequel) is represented by the high density (or low temperature) non-equilibrium dynamics of the {\em East model} after a deep quench from a normal density state (see \cite{EJ,SE} for physical motivations and discussions and \cite{FMRT1} for a mathematical analysis).
-The East model is a well known example of kinetically constrained stochastic particle system with site exclusion which evolves according to a Glauber dynamics submitted to the following constraint: the $0/1$ occupancy variable at a given site $x\in \bbZ$ can change only if the site $x+1$ is empty.
-In this case, if a domain represents a maximal sequence of consecutive occupied sites and if the particle density is very high, then the characteristic range of the length of active domains for the $n^{th}$-epoch is $[2^{n-1},2^n)$ and active domains can only merge with their left neighbor.
-Notice that with this choice for the active range the merging of two $n$-\emph{active} domains automatically produces a $n$-\emph{inactive} domain.
+An interesting and highly nontrivial example of a hierarchical coalescence process (HCP in the sequel) is represented by the high density (or low temperature) nonequilibrium dynamics of the \textit{East model} after a deep quench from a normal density state (see \cite{EJ,SE} for physics motivations and discussions and \cite{FMRT1} for a mathematical analysis).
+The East model is a well-known example of kinetically constrained stochastic particle system with site exclusion which evolves according to a Glauber dynamics submitted to the following constraint: the $0/1$ occupancy variable at a given site $x\in \bbZ$ can change only if the site $x+1$ is empty.
+In this case, if a domain represents a~maximal sequence of consecutive occupied sites, and if the particle density is very high, then the characteristic range of the length of active domains for the $n$th epoch is $[2^{n-1},2^n)$, and active domains can only merge with their left neighbor.
+Notice that with this choice for the active range the merging of two $n$-\textit {active} domains automatically produces a $n$-\textit{inactive} domain.
 This is a technical feature that will always be supposed true throughout the paper.

-Another interesting HCP is given by the {\em Paste-all-model} \cite{DGY2} which was devised to model breath figures formed by coalescing droplets in one dimension.
-In this case all the domains are sub-intervals of the integer lattice, the $n$-\emph{active} length interval is $\{n\}$ and active domains merge with their left/right neighbor with rate one.
+Another interesting HCP is given by the \textit{Paste-all model} \cite{DGY2} which was devised to model breath figures formed by coalescing droplets in one dimension.
+In this case all the domains are sub-intervals of the integer lattice, the $n$-\textit{active} length interval is $\{n\}$, and active domains merge with their left/right neighbor with rate one.

-In \cite{SE} the authors, under the \emph{assumption} that the scaled domain length has a well defined limiting behavior as $n\to \infty$, computed the exact form of the limiting distribution for the above defined HCP corresponding to East (see section C of \cite{SE}).
-Under a finite mean hypothesis they find that the limiting behavior is exactly the same as the one computed in \cite{DGY2} (always assuming the limiting behavior and the mean filed hypothesis) for the Paste--all--model, a fact that they describe as ``surprising''.
+In~\cite{SE} the authors, under the \textit{assumption} that the scaled domain length has a well-defined limiting behavior as $n\to \infty$, computed the exact form of the limiting distribution for the above defined HCP corresponding to East (see Section C of~\cite{SE}).
+Under a finite mean hypothesis they find that the limiting behavior is exactly the same as the one computed in~\cite{DGY2} (always assuming the limiting behavior and the mean filed hypothesis) for the Paste-all model, a fact that they describe as ``surprising.''